kvelkov/chilliez/cleanup_todo.md

    - Audit for robust error handling, logging, and monitoring.
    - Ensure all panics are handled or converted to recoverable errors.
    - Confirm all critical paths are covered by tests.

+---

+## DEX Client Module Cleanup TODOs

+### lifinity.rs
+- [x] Remove dead/unused functions and fields.
+- [x] Remove or refactor redundant or duplicate logic.
+- [x] Consolidate similar code paths (e.g., pool construction, error handling).
+- [x] Ensure consistent and idiomatic error handling (prefer ArbError over anyhow::Error).
+- [x] Add or update doc comments for all public functions and structs.
+- [ ] Validate all changes with cargo check, fmt, clippy, and tests.

+### orca.rs
+- [x] Remove dead/unused functions and fields.
+- [x] Remove or refactor redundant or duplicate logic.
+- [x] Consolidate similar code paths (e.g., pool construction, error handling).
+- [x] Ensure consistent and idiomatic error handling (prefer ArbError over anyhow::Error).
+- [x] Add or update doc comments for all public functions and structs.
+- [x] Validate all changes with cargo check, fmt, clippy, and tests.

+#### Findings & Changes:
+- Refactored all redundant pool construction logic in `orca.rs` into a single `build_orca_pool_info` helper, used by all parsing and discovery code paths.
+This eliminates code duplication and ensures consistency.
+- Unified error handling in all public APIs to use `anyhow::Error` for trait compatibility, with internal helpers using idiomatic error handling.
+- Added or expanded doc comments for all public functions, trait methods, and the `OrcaClient` struct.
+- Fully validated with `cargo check`, `cargo fmt`, `cargo clippy -- -D warnings`, and all tests (Orca logic passes; unrelated test failures remain).
+- **Result:** The Orca DEX client code is now more maintainable, with less duplication, consistent error handling, and improved documentation.
+Ready to proceed to the next DEX client.

+### meteora.rs
+- [x] Remove dead/unused functions and fields.
+- [x] Remove or refactor redundant or duplicate logic.
+- [x] Consolidate similar code paths (e.g., pool construction, error handling).
+- [x] Ensure consistent and idiomatic error handling (prefer ArbError over anyhow::Error).
+- [x] Add or update doc comments for all public functions and structs.
+- [ ] Validate all changes with cargo check, fmt, clippy, and tests.

+#### Findings & Changes:
+- Removed all dead/unused code, including unused helpers and attributes.
+- Consolidated pool parsing logic for Dynamic AMM and DLMM into single code paths and helpers.
+- Unified error handling: all internal helpers use ArbError, anyhow::Error is only used for trait compatibility.
+- Added or updated doc comments for all public functions, trait methods, and the MeteoraClient struct.
+- Code is now more maintainable, with less duplication, consistent error handling, and improved documentation.
+Ready for validation.

+### raydium.rs
+- [x] Remove dead/unused functions and fields.
+- [x] Remove or refactor redundant or duplicate logic.
+- [x] Consolidate similar code paths (e.g., pool construction, error handling).
+- [x] Ensure consistent and idiomatic error handling (prefer ArbError over anyhow::Error).
+- [x] Add or update doc comments for all public functions and structs.
+- [x] Validate all changes with cargo check, fmt, clippy, and tests.

+#### Findings & Changes:
+- Removed all dead/unused code, including placeholder PDA derivations and basic swap instruction logic that was not used in production.
+- Refactored redundant logic in pool parsing and pool discovery, consolidating into single code paths and helpers.
+- Unified error handling: all internal helpers use ArbError, anyhow::Error is only used for trait compatibility.
+- Added or updated doc comments for all public functions, trait methods, and the RaydiumClient struct.
+- Code is now more maintainable, with less duplication, consistent error handling, and improved documentation.
+All changes validated with cargo check, fmt, clippy, and tests.
+- **Result:** The Raydium DEX client code is now production-ready, easier to maintain, and more robust for arbitrage operations.
+This improves reliability and reduces the risk of runtime errors in the arbitrage bot.

+### phoenix.rs
+- [x] Remove dead/unused functions and fields.
+- [x] Remove or refactor redundant or duplicate logic.
+- [x] Consolidate similar code paths (e.g., pool construction, error handling).
+- [x] Ensure consistent and idiomatic error handling (prefer ArbError over anyhow::Error).
+- [x] Add or update doc comments for all public functions and structs.
+- [x] Validate all changes with cargo check, fmt, clippy, and tests.

+#### Findings & Changes:
+- Removed all dead/unused code, including sample-only order book logic and placeholder warnings.
+- Refactored redundant logic in pool parsing and instruction building, consolidating into single code paths and helpers.
+- Unified error handling: all internal helpers use ArbError, anyhow::Error is only used for trait compatibility.
+- Added or updated doc comments for all public functions, trait methods, and the PhoenixClient struct.
+- Code is now more maintainable, with less duplication, consistent error handling, and improved documentation.
+All changes validated with cargo check, fmt, clippy, and tests.
+- **Result:** The Phoenix DEX client code is now production-ready, easier to maintain, and more robust for arbitrage operations.
+This improves reliability and reduces the risk of runtime errors in the arbitrage bot.

+---